Murder of Stephen Carroll: Reactions

 Deputy First Minister of Northern Ireland Martin McGuinness said those responsible were "traitors to the island of Ireland" and that "they have betrayed the political desires, hopes and aspirations of all of the people who live on this island."

-McConville and Wooton have become known as the ‘Craigavon 2’ amongst Irish Republicans and Miscarriage of Justice campaigners who claim their innocence.
+McConville and Wooton have become known as the "Craigavon 2" among Irish Republicans and miscarriage‑of‑justice campaigners who claim their innocence.